sdtemple/isweep/workflow/analyses/README.md

     * Create a separate conda environment for iSAFE comparison
     * Create a separate conda environment for CLUES comparison
       * These methods are from 2018-2020 and may downgrade versions required for isweep

+fitsimstudy
+  * Simple IPython notebook to see if length distribution can determine Mendelian inheritance model
+    * It cannot.

 isweep inference on real genetic data
   * realprepstudy